markflemingtennis/tennis-blog/content/posts/beat-the-three-opponents.md

 Of those errors 70% result by one of the competitors hitting the ball into the net.

+Reason then suggests if we can continually improve our ability to hit all of our shots over the net more regularly we will grow as players.

 Three key components of beating the net include:

 *